History of Titusville, PA

 310 E Main Street

 The Caldwell House was owned by James H. Caldwell and dates to 1870.
-It is an example of an Italianate villa topped with a mansard roof more typical of the Second Empire style.
+It is an Italianate Villa topped with a mansard roof more typical of the Second Empire style.

 602 E Main Street

 The John Fertig House, c.
-1872, is an example of Italianate Villa architecture that is noted for its scrolling and large brackets.
+1872, is an example of Italianate Villa architecture.
+The house is noted for its scrolling and large brackets.

 George Custer House